CodeJonesW/Wills_Blog/assets/blog-posts/building-ai-youtube-analysis-tool.md

 ### Backend

-REST Server Framework - Flask: It is lightweight, allowed for quick set up of REST API endpoints and integrated well with Celery.
+REST Server Framework - Flask: It is lightweight, allowed for quick setup of REST API endpoints and integrated well with Celery.

-Task Processing - Celery: Used for managing the background tasks such as downloading video, transcribing, and analyzing.
+Task Processing - Celery: Used for managing the background tasks such as downloading videos, transcribing, and analyzing.
 This choice allowed me to handle long-running processes asynchronously, ensuring that the web app remained responsive.

 Database - PostgreSQL: Widely used, easy to set up, and familiar.
-Pairs well with SQLAlchemy for ORM capabilities.
+It pairs well with SQLAlchemy for ORM capabilities.

-Transcription and Analysis - Google Cloud Speech-to-Text API: Easy to integrate, accurate, and integrates well with other Google Cloud services.
+Transcription and Analysis - Google Cloud Speech-to-Text API: Easy to integrate, accurate, and works with other Google Cloud services.

 AI Analysis - OpenAI API: This was used for analyzing transcripts based on user prompts, offering advanced AI capabilities to generate insights.